USC-Courses/CSCI-570/README.md

 ## Compile and Test
 ### Test All
-As there are three implementations in different languages(C++, Java, Python3), we provide a [bash script](https://github.com/USC-Courses/CSCI-570/blob/main/tools/run_test.sh) to help compile and test all programs.
+As there are three implementations in different languages(C++, Java, Python3), we provide a [bash script](tools/run_test.sh) to help compile and test all programs.
+A folder named **out** will be created in the same directory of test files and it will contains all generated output files.
 ```bash
 # Usage: run_test.sh [options]